 Once a lender is happy with the valuation and your ability to make repayments, they’ll offer you a mortgage.

 A good way to speed up the mortgage application process is to work with a mortgage broker.
-Brokers live and breathe the mortgage market.
+Our Mortgage Experts live and breathe the mortgage market.
 They know all about the different types of mortgage available, and have relationships with the lenders.
-Working with an expert advisor means you’ll spend less time doing your own research and talking to individual lenders directly.
-Make an enquiry to get matched to a broker
+Working with an expert means you’ll spend less time doing your own research and talking to individual lenders directly.
+Make an enquiry to speak to an expert.

 It varies between lenders, but a typical mortgage offer is valid for up to six months.
 A remortgage offer is usually around three months (as there’s no actual purchase happening, the process won’t take as long).